 In addition to its physical spaces, Raynor Memorial Libraries offers an ever-growing suite of digital services and collections.
 Online collections include more than 400 research databases, nearly 2.5 million e-books, more than 50,000 serials and more than 19,000 online materials produced by Marquette’s own scholarly community.
 Materials not found at the libraries can be requested and usually obtained via the libraries’ interlibrary loan service.
 In addition, research assistance is available offsite via text, e-mail and 24/7 chat.

 For more information on Raynor Memorial Libraries, visit the Raynor Memorial Libraries website.

 The primary mission of the Marquette University Law Library is to support the research activities of the Marquette University Law School students and faculty.
 The law librarians who hold both a law degree and a library degree teach a variety of law-related research courses within the law school and a number of legal research sessions for various departments on campus.

 The Law Library is located in Eckstein Hall.
 The Law Library maintains a comprehensive electronic and a selective print collection of primary legal materials from all federal and state jurisdictions as well as a collection of selected international and comparative legal materials.
-In addition, the Law Library provides the entire campus with electronic subscriptions to ProQuest federal legislative history materials, to HeinOnline and to CCH Intelliconnect.
-The Law Library is a selective depository of federal government law-related resources.
-In addition, the Law Library subscribes to a number of electronic subscriptions on legal research related topics that are available to anyone using the Law Library.
-Law Library users may also access the comprehensive collection of both print and electronic Wisconsin legal research resources while in the law building.
+In addition, the Law Library provides the entire campus with electronic subscriptions to Proquest federal legislative history materials, to HeinOnline and to Cheetah.
+The Law Library is a selective depository of federal government law-related documents.
+The Law Library subscribes to a number of electronic legal research databases available that are to anyone using the Law Library.
+Law Library users may also access a comprehensive collection of both print and electronic Wisconsin legal research resources while in the law building.